 Lauren Appelbaum is the Communications Director at RespectAbility, a nonprofit organization fighting stigmas and advancing opportunities for and with people with disabilities can fully participate in all aspects of community.
 She brings more than 15 years of experience in strategic and crisis communications, writing, video and web production, news gathering and social media to the disability agenda.
 Previously she was a digital researcher with the NBC News political unit for the 2006 midterm and 2008 presidential elections with Chuck Todd and Andrea Mitchell.

-She has published hundreds of articles on the intersection of disability, employment, Hollywood and politics and is the talent behind www.TheRespectAbilityReport.org and #RespectTheAbility.
-The #RespectTheAbility campaign highlights model employers that demonstrate how hiring workers with disabilities benefits the employer, the employee and society.
+Focusing on employment best practices, she is the talent behind #RespectTheAbility campaign, which highlights model employers that demonstrate how hiring workers with disabilities benefits the employer, the employee and society.
 The campaign’s goal is to erase negative and untrue stigmas associated with hiring people with disabilities.